 Just as the school is central to the lives of today’s students, thousands of alumni and alumnae have been educated and inspired by Northampton School for Girls, Williston Academy, Williston Seminary, and The Williston Northampton School.
 Whatever the name of the institution you attended, you share a history — indeed, Williston Northampton history is, in part, your history.

 The Archives’ mission, then, is not merely to preserve, or even to inform, but to share the school’s long and rich history, one full of tradition, innovation, and many splendid characters.
 Sharing is essentially multidirectional: we hope that you will consider these pages your own, and share your stories.
 Within this blog we hope not only to inform, but to entertain, even occasionally to infuriate.

 We seek not only your memories, but school documents and memorabilia of all kinds.
-At present we are especially interested in student journals and letters, academic work, photographs, and would like to fill gaps in certain school publications, notably Northampton School yearbooks for 1934 and 1956, many issues of Northampton’s Annual Catalogue, Pegasus, and The Willistonian.
+At present we are especially interested in student journals and letters, academic work, photographs, and would like to fill gaps in certain school publications, notably certain issues of Northampton School’s Annual Catalogue, Pegasus, and The Willistonian.
 Please don’t let these important pieces of our history be lost to future generations!
 If you have material you would like to share, or stories to tell, please contact Archivist Rick Teller ’70 at (413) 529-3288 or by email.